Download the all-new Republic app:

 Doomsday clock nears midnight

-Bulletin of Atomic Scientists set its iconic Doomsday Clock at 90 seconds to midnight earlier this year, citing Russia's invasion of Ukraine as a primary cause for concern. threat of nuclear escalation remains a significant danger, with world facing highest risk of annihilation since height of Cold War.
+The Bulletin of the Atomic Scientists set its iconic Doomsday Clock at 90 seconds to midnight earlier this year, citing Russia's invasion of Ukraine as a primary cause for concern.
+The threat of nuclear escalation remains a significant danger, with the world facing the highest risk of annihilation since the height of the Cold War.

-United Nations Secretary-General António Guterres has renewed calls for key countries to ratify international treaty banning nuclear experiments, both for peaceful and military purposes.
-Guterres highlights alarming rise in global mistrust, coupled with proliferation of nuclear weapons, as a recipe for catastrophe.
+United Nations Secretary-General António Guterres has renewed calls for key countries to ratify the international treaty banning nuclear experiments, both for peaceful and military purposes.
+Guterres highlights the alarming rise in global mistrust, coupled with the proliferation of nuclear weapons, as a recipe for catastrophe.

 13:53 IST, September 22nd 2023